biowdl/biowdl.github.io/index.md

 github issue tracker or contact the SASC team directly at: sasc@lumc.nl.

 ## Pipelines and other repositories
+The following are the pipelines and repositories from BioWDL.
+The repositories are divided into the following categories:
+- **Single-Sample**: Pipelines or workflows which can only be run for a single sample at a time.
+These are production ready.
+- **Multi-Sample**: Pipelines or workflows which can be run for a multiple samples at the same time and perform inter-sample operations.
+These are production ready.
+- **Single-Sample Experimental**: Experimental (not production ready) Single-Sample pipelines and workflows.
+- **Multi-Sample Experimental**: Experimental (not production ready) Multi-Sample pipelines and workflows.
+- **Other**: Repositories which contain something other than workflows or pipelines.

 | Name | Category | Description |
 |-|-|-|